 CorpNet is another good LLC service that also offers registered agent service.
 They have plenty of experience but still maintain a personal touch that so many competitors lack.

-Their ownership group has formed over 100,000 corporations and LLCs across the country, and their registered agent service is of high quality as well.
+Their ownership group has formed more than 100,000 corporations and LLCs across the country, and their registered agent service is of high quality as well.

-- CorpNet’s biggest advantage is their excellent customer reviews.
-With hundreds of positive reviews available online ― and hardly any negative feedback whatsoever ― they have one of the best customer satisfaction reputations in the industry.
+- CorpNet’s biggest advantage is its strong customer reviews.
+With hundreds of positive reviews available online ― and hardly any negative feedback ― they have a solid customer satisfaction reputation.

 - Similar to the reassurances offered by LegalZoom and ZenBusiness, CorpNet also provides its customers with a satisfaction guarantee.
 If you’re not entirely satisfied with the service you receive from CorpNet, they’ll refund your service fees with no questions asked at any time within 30 days of your order.

-CorpNet doesn’t stand out in any one specific way, but they offer well-balanced formation packages and have strong customer service, which is always a great combination.
+CorpNet doesn’t stand out in any one specific way, but they offer well-balanced formation packages and have strong customer service, which is always a good combination.

 Want to learn more about CorpNet?
 Read our review.

 MyCorporation has been around for over 20 years, and they’ve served more than a million business clients.
 They receive solid customer reviews, and they also offer good support.
 While their LLC formation service offering has some flaws, we appreciate their registered agent service’s reasonable price point.

 - MyCorporation charges an annual fee of $120 for registered agent service, which does not include any additional features beyond the basics of registered agent service.
 MyCorporation has a $133 (plus state fee) starting price point for LLC formation service.